-Sulukule is a neighborhood in the Fatih district of Istanbul, declared as an ‘urban renewal site’.
-Most of the destruction took place between 2006 and 2009, with minimal resettlement for existing residents (a majority of which are Roma).
-Families were displaced and uprooted, and many continue to live in partially destructed homes under terrible conditions.
+Sulukule is a neighborhood in the Fatih district of Istanbul and was declared an ‘urban renewal site’.
+A majority of the destruction area took place between 2006 and 2009, with minimal resettlement of existing residents (a majority of which are Roma).
+Families were displaced and uprooted, and many continue to live in partially destroyed homes under terrible conditions.
 Those left completely homeless had to re-settle with relatives or move to nearby Karagümrük, an area with similar poverty levels.
 The greatest impact has been on women and children.
 A high number of children were forced to drop out of school and enrollment decreased dramatically.
-While specific data is not available for this district, according to a recent OECD report (2015), in Turkey, the overall estimated drop-out rate is 15% for primary school and 35% for secondary (middle) and high school.
-There are many challenges in the transition to high school.
-In 8th grade, students are required to take two exams.
+While specific data is not available for this district, according to a recent OECD report (2015), in Turkey, the overall estimated dropout rate for primary school is 15% and 35% for secondary (middle) and high school.
+There are also many challenges in the transition to high school.
+In eighth grade students are required to take two exams.
 Those with low achievement scores either drop out completely or must enroll in a school with religious education.
-Drop out rates and challenges are significantly higher in neighborhoods such as Sulukule and others in the Fatih district.
-An additional important contextual development has been the increase in Syrian refugee settlement over the past 2-3 years ( the Fatih district is home to the 3rd largest population of refugees in Istanbul).
-There are now Syrian children also attending SVA programs.
-Tensions among ethnic communities exist as Roma perceive Syrians to have ‘taken their places’ in the community.
+Dropout rates and challenges are significantly higher in neighborhoods such as Sulukule and others in the Fatih district.
+An additional important contextual development has been the increase in Syrian refugees’ settlement over the past few years.
+The Fatih district is now home to the third largest population of refugees in Istanbul, and as a result, Syrian children attend SVA programmes.
+Tensions among ethnic communities exist as Roma perceive Syrians to have ‘taken their place’ in the community.

-SVA was founded in 2010 as a part of the Sulukule Platform, created to advocate against destructive urban renewal projects that have negatively affected the community.
-SVA works with children (mainly Roma/Gypsy, Kurdish, Turkish and Syrian ages 6-16) living in poverty, who have a high school drop-out rate, and are exposed to violence at home and discrimination in schools due to their ethnic background.
-Its main activities include:
+SVA was founded in 2010 as a part of the Sulukule Platform, created to advocate against destructive urban renewal projects that have since negatively affected the community.
+Since then, SVA has supported more than 650 children who are at high risk of dropping out of school.
+Founders Aysun Koca and Cem Avci continue to play a hands-on role in leadership and programme delivery.
+They are well liked by the community and continuing to build the team they need to meet the increasing needs of the community.
+SVA works with children (mainly Roma, Kurdish, Turkish and Syrian ages 6-16) living in poverty, who have a high school dropout rate, and often are exposed to violence at home, and face discrimination in schools due to their ethnic background.
+Main results to date:

-EMpower’s 1st grant to SVA will support the delivery of a program for 36 vulnerable children (10-14 age group) to improve their physical and psycho-social well-being with the ultimate goal of ensuring continued enrollment/performance in school.
+EMpower’s 3rd grant to SVA will support the delivery of a programme for 240 vulnerable children (10-14 age group, estimated 25% recurring) that will improve physical and psycho-social wellbeing to support continued enrollment and increased performance in school.

 Our Underwriters pay for all of our administrative and fundraising costs, so 100% of your donation goes directly to empowering at-risk youth.